 Students have the opportunity to purchase lunch through any of the EMU Dining Service options.
-EMU is cashless; Credit/Debit cards only are accepted at all facilities.
+EMU is basically cashless; Credit/Debit cards and Apple Pay are accepted at most facilities.
 Students can also sign up for one of the EMU Meal Plan options.
 A list of campus dining options can be found at: https://new.dineoncampus.com/emu/.